ApryseSDK/PDFNetWrappers/README.md

 ## NOTE FOR DEVELOPERS

 No commit to `master` unless applicable.
 All commits for current development should go to `next_release`.
-Notice that `master` is the current stable (`9.4`) and should not have changes unless applicable. `next_release` is merged into `master` following an offical release.
+Notice that `master` synchronizes with the latest `stable` `PDFNet` and should not have changes unless applicable. `next_release` is merged into `master` following an offical release.

 # About